Written by Editorial Team

 They get subsided on walking or lying down.
 They are like tightening in the abdomen and will pass off without becoming closer.
 On the contrary, in true labor pains, the contractions are close together, increase on walking, and last long.

-Real labor pains manifest as dull ache or discomfort in your back or lower abdomen.
+Real labor pains manifest as dull aches or discomfort in your back or lower abdomen.
 You will feel pressure on your pelvis.
-You might also experience pain or cramps in legs and thighs.
+You might also experience pain or cramps in the legs and thighs.
 Women often explain the nature of true labor pains as cramps experienced in diarrhea or menstruation.
-True labor also increases in intensity with each time you have a contraction, whereas Braxton-Hicks contractions come and go as lightening.
-The below signs will easily help you identifying Braxton-Hicks contractions:
+True labor also increases in intensity with each time you have a contraction, whereas Braxton-Hicks contractions come and go like lightning.

-- Change Positions or walk: Braxton-Hicks contractions usually disappear with change in positions or walking.
+Braxton-Hicks contractions usually disappear with a change in positions or walking.
 True labor pains are not affected by either walking or changing position.
 You can even get a gentle back massage or rest for some time.
-Eating and drinking also eases Braxton-Hicks contractions.
-True labor contractions intensify when you walk or change positions, unlike Braxton-Hicks contractions that go away as soon as you change positions
+Eating and drinking also ease Braxton-Hicks contractions.
+True labor contractions intensify when you walk or change positions, unlike Braxton-Hicks contractions that go away as soon as you change positions.

-- Speech: If you are able to talk and speak during contractions, then surely the pain is due to Hicks contractions and the true labor pains have not started yet.
-During actual labor pains, calm speech will not be possible
+If you are able to talk and speak during contractions, then surely the pain is due to Hicks contractions and the true labor pains have not started yet.
+During actual labor pains, the calm speech will not be possible.

-- Site of Pain: If you experience pain at the side of stomach, be clear it is not true labor pains.
-Actually these are round ligament pain and they are radiated in your groin.
-The cause of these pains is the stretching of ligaments that support uterus.
-Do not confuse them with true labor pains
+If you experience pain at the side of the stomach, be clear it is not true labor pains.
+Actually, these are round ligament pain and they are radiated in your groin.
+The cause of these pains is the stretching of ligaments that support the uterus.
+Do not confuse them with true labor pains.

 Some simple ways to alleviate Braxton-Hicks contractions are: